TImada/mirage_iperf/README.md

   1st argument : `tcp` or `udp`

 ## Note
-- UDP-based programs have partly compatible with the C-based iperf.
+- UDP-based programs are partly compatible with the C-based iperf.
 This is just for testing.
 (The programs were tested with iperf-2.0.9)
   - C-based client with MirageOS-based server
   __Note that you can check only the bytes transferred and bit rate.__ The jitter and packet loss rate fields (= indicated as "Server report:" in the client side output) are invalid as the server side does not measure them.
   - MirageOS-side client with C-based client